sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 Add Your Content and Set Your Settings
 {% endanchor %}

+{% info %}
+The editor will autosave your changes every 3 seconds, so even if you close your browser window your changes will be saved.
+{% endinfo %}

 Once you choose your template, you will be taken to this page:

 ![]({{root_url}}/images/templates_7.png "Edit Your Campaign")